If you’re looking for a relatively easy hike with incredible views of Hong Kong, then Temple Hill (Tsz Wan Shan) is definitely worth considering!

 Temple Hill – Map & Elevation

 Temple Hill is also called Tsz Wan Shan, but Tsz Wan Shan usually refers to the residential area below the hill.
-In fact, we started and ended our Temple Hill Hike from Tsz Wan Shan, and the distance and timing figures are representive of this route.
+In fact, we started and ended our Temple Hill Hike from Tsz Wan Shan, and the distance and timing figures are representative of this route.

 Temple Hill is easily recognizable from a distance because of the large, white TVB transmission station that sits on top of the peak.